Can you trick yourself into eating better?

 Some of these might sound pretty basic, but it’s Aner's description of how they work and Quartz's funny illustrations that really make them pop.

-Aner flew out to visit me from Israel this past week, and we were talking about how people react after they hear about some of these discoveries.
+Aner flew out to visit me from Israel a while back, and we were talking about how people react after they hear about some of these discoveries.

 Some people hear about suggestions like these and say to themselves “That would never happen to me,” so they don’t try to do anything different, and nothing changes in their life.
 Other people say to themselves, “Yeah, that makes sense” but they never do it, so, again, nothing changes in their life.